cyclus/cyclus.github.com/source/user/tutorial/add_reg_inst.rst

 Concept: Regions
 ----------------

-Regions are the location of the facilties within a cyclus simulation.
 Regions tie together a fuel cycle as they designate what facilities are in the region's fuel cycle.
 Regions may apply preferences to each potential request-bid pairing based on the proposed resource transfer.